kaikiat/fyp-cd/README.md

 kubectl patch app sgdecoding-online-scaled -n argocd -p '{"metadata": {"annotations": {"notifications.argoproj.io/subscribe.on-deployed.gmail":"kaikiatpoh14@gmail.com"}}}' --type merge kubectl patch app sgdecoding-online-scaled -n argocd -p '{"metadata": {"annotations": {"notifications.argoproj.io/subscribe.on-sync-running.gmail":"kaikiatpoh14@gmail.com"}}}' --type merge
 ```
-5. By this time, you should also have received an notification from the SMTP server that the application has successfully sync.
+5. By this time, you should also have received an notification from the SMTP server that the application has failed syncing.
+This is because argorollouts is not configured yet.

 ## Argo Rollouts Setup
 1. Install rollouts plugin using